-Jump to the examples of inventive poetry forms.
+Jump to the examples of inventive poetry forms (updated August 2023)

 In the past, I’ve been guilty of skipping over poems that are formatted outside the “norms” of stanza and line.
-I’ve sometimes struggled to find my way into these different types of poems, assuming they required an intellect or brilliance that evaded me.
+I’ve sometimes struggled to find my way into these inventive, new poetic forms, assuming they required an intellect or brilliance that evaded me.
 I would have told you I couldn’t understand what they were doing.

 But then I found Natalie Diaz’s “My American Crown” (linked in the list below) in which Diaz uses diagrammed sentences in place of sonnets.
 It clicked for me: These inventive poetry forms are an invitation to participate in the poem in ways that are important and necessary.